BTifmmp/pineapple-detection/README.md

 ## Training Process
 Training was conducted using **Detectron2** and **X101-FPN** as a pretrained base.
 The training process closely follows the official Detectron2 guide with minor modifications.
 The model was trained for 3000 iterations over the course of 10-15 minutes.
+Since the dataset is relatively small, I've included it in the GitHub repo.

 ## Results
 The model performs well overall, but it's not perfect.
 It sometimes misses pineapples or detects non-pineapple objects.
 This is likely due to the limited size of the dataset and the high variance in how pineapples appear across different images.